roman-milk/roman-milk.github.io/frank-and.md

+===

- ****** Frank and Maxine ****** byJust_Plain_Bob© I sat on a folding chair and watched the twins as they played field hockey and I couldn't help but wonder how the coming upheaval was going to affect them.
+I sat on a folding chair and watched the twins as they played field hockey and I couldn't help but wonder how the coming upheaval was going to affect them.
 Knowing them as well as I did I thought that they would probably handle it better than I was.
 They were pretty resilient and a lot more mature than you would expect a pair of sixteen year olds to be.
 As I watched Michelle execute a pass to Melanie I thought back to the night that my world crumbled and fell on me.

  My wife Maxine and I were at a party the previous Saturday.
 It was a company thing to celebrate her company buying out one of their biggest competitors.
 The party was held at the country club probably because the president of Maxine's company was on the country club's board of directors.